 Mondays through Saturdays by appointment only.

-Tess honors the individual and uses both eastern and western bodywork to help assess and track a person’s current condition and to improve overall body-mind functioning.
-Sharing practical tools for self healing is a large part of her work.
+Tess honors the individual and uses both eastern and western bodywork to help assess and track a person’s current physical condition and to improve overall body-mind functioning.
+Sharing practical tools for self healing and energy balancing is a large part of her work.
 Her touch is calming and gentle, effective in helping you to resolve “issues in the tissues” and to feel great in your body.
 Her styles of massage include: